swanson/swanson.github.com/_posts/2014-02-24-integration-testing-rest-apis-for-android.md

 [reliably test API calls][rt] with Mockito's `ArgumentCaptor`.
 But that approach was best suited for unit tests &mdash; what about integration tests?

-*(This post assumes you are using [Retrofit][rf] to handle API calls)*
+*(This post assumes you use [Retrofit][rf] to handle API calls)*

 The most straightforward way to do integration testing in Android is to use the built-in `InstrumentationTestCase` classes.
-At a high-level, the idea is to create a second APK that will "drive" your app under test by programmatically sending commands (key presses, button clicks, etc).
+At a high-level, you create a second APK that will "drive" your app under test by programmatically sending commands (key presses, button clicks, etc).
 If you come from a web development background, this is similar to how tools like Selenium work.

 One of the common complaints with this kind of blackbox, end-to-end integration testing is that the tests are flaky.
 They will fail for no reason